 Are you ready to have fresh eggs every day?
-Then it may be time to raise backyard chickens.
+Then it may be time to raise laying hens.
 Chickens are easy to raise and care for.
-After you learn how to raise and care for backyard chickens, you will wonder why you didn’t start raising them sooner!
+After you learn how to raise and care for laying hens, you will wonder why you didn’t start raising them sooner!

 This post contains affiliate links which means at no extra cost to you, we make a tiny commission from sales.

 Before you go to the store and buy your chicks, there are a few things you need to think about.
-It’s best to be prepared for raising your backyard chickens ahead of time.
+It’s best to be prepared for raising your laying hens ahead of time.

 Rules and Laws of your City or Neighborhood

 First things first, check with your city or county ordinances to make sure that chickens are allowed.
 You may find that there are restrictions on how many chickens you can raise or whether roosters are allowed.
 If you live in a neighborhood, check the rules.
 It’s better to find out the restrictions ahead of time than have neighbors complaining.

 Eggs versus Live Chicks

 You have checked the restrictions in your area and are now ready to get on with acquiring chicks.
 You can order eggs, buy live chicks or buy full-grown chickens.
 Ordering eggs requires that you have an incubator.
 Since that is an added expense and takes more time, I recommend starting with live chicks.
 Another downside of hatching eggs is that you won’t know if they are male or female.

 You can order live chicks online through a hatchery or go to a local farm store to buy day old chicks.
 If you don’t want to raise chicks, there are some places that will sell chicks that are a couple of months old or even full-grown.